 The countdown is over!

-As the world readies for FIFA World Cup Russia 2018, engage your students in an in-context discussion about the ideas of athleticism, sportsmanship and heroes in sports.
+Engage your students in an in-context discussion about the ideas of athleticism, sportsmanship and heroes in sports.

 The following lessons are designed for primary students at all reading levels and use resources from Britannica School and other online sources.
 Contact your library staff to see if your institution already has access or claim your own Britannica School free trial.